jameskelly33/Flag-Quiz-MSProject2/README.md

 **Design Choices**

 The overall design of the site is based on a single page , no scrolling layout, with minimum text.
-Questions, answers and user-feedback are designed and presented as visually as possible with a bare-minimum of typing required(only to enter your name if a user would like to save their score)
+Questions, answers and user-feedback are designed and presented as visually as possible with a bare-minimum of typing required(only to enter your name if a user would like to save their score).

 * **Font**
 There is only one font used throughout the quiz which is Rubik.
 This font was chosen for its visually clarity and ability to stand out on the page especially in its heavier weights.